Connorelsea/proform/README.md

 }
 ```

+// DX Tip: Hopefully you won't forget to spread allInputs in onChange, but if you ever do, there is a console warning upon its omission.

 ### Validations

 Currently: return string to add to list of current errors, return array to overwrite previous error array and replace with new one.
 Return object signature will probably change here (to support typed validations) but onValidate API will almost definitely stay the same.